samuraininja84/Thimble/README.md

 		- If you are missing a CommandData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Commands -> New Command Data.
 - By default, there should be a Command Data ScriptableObject in the Resources/Data folder and a Dialogue Runner prefab with a Dialogue Runner Referencer component to use those as a reference.

-# Function Set-Up Requirements:
+# Minimum Function Set-Up Requirements:
-- Add a [SerializeField] Private / Public DialogueRunner Variable to your Script.
+- Add a [SerializeField] Private / Public DialogueRunner to your Script.
-- Add a [SerializeField] Private / Public FunctionData Variable to your Script.
+- Add a [SerializeField] Private / Public FunctionData to your Script.
 	- If you need a new FunctionData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Functions -> New Function Data.
 - Add a Private / Public Function Variable to your Script.
 	- Pass in the FunctionOrigin, FunctionName, the FunctionMethod, the FunctionDescription, and the FunctionSyntax.